stanislaw/FoundationExtensions/README.md

 Here is a quick overview of features that set `FoundationExtensions` apart from many other similar collections on Github:

 * `FoundationExtensions` borrows some well known project structure conventions from the Ruby world: it is designed completely in a modular fashion, pretty much like Ruby on Rails core framework [Active Support](https://github.com/rails/rails/tree/master/activesupport) or [Ruby facets](https://github.com/rubyworks/facets).
-Here is the typical import headers from the project that uses to work with `FoundationExtensions`:
+Here are the typical import headers from the project that uses to work with `FoundationExtensions`:

 ```objective-c
 #import <FoundationExtensions/NSObject/Blocks.h>